GeorgeGkas/boolean-expression-evaluator/README.md

 - The **User** should be able to define nested operations that will be evaluated into a big **Operation**.
 - Deleting an operation should also delete all the nested operations.
 - When the user add a new operation, the default selected values should be blank and not affect the final result.
+- For conjunction and disjunction operations, do not allow users to remove their children if they are only two.
+These operations need at least two operands to function.